You are here

 12. The practice of Centering Prayer deepens our awareness of the oneness of all creation and our compassion for the whole human family.

 Centering Prayer inspires ever-increasing regard for others, especially for the poor and those abandoned or exploited in the various throw-away cultures of our time.
 We are invited to make available the gift of Centering Prayer to everyone, particularly to the needy and the marginalized.
 Centering Prayer also enables us to respond to the Divine presence in the whole human family, and in all of creation.

 13. Following the teaching of Jesus, we endeavor to exercise leadership in a spirit of service, utmost charity, and unity.

 Leadership is a necessary function of the human condition and of society.
 Following Jesus’ example and teaching, we aspire to exercise leadership as a way of serving, of taking the lowest place, and of living ordinary life with extraordinary love.
 Utmost charity is more than ordinary charity.
 It is to love one another as Jesus has loved us, that is, with all our faults, limitations, and at times outrageous behavior.
-It is to forgive completely and from the heart everything and everyone.
+It is to forgive completely and from the heart everything and everyone, including ourselves.
 This is the path to unity.

 14. The good accomplished through Contemplative Outreach is the gift of the Holy Spirit.

 To cooperate with grace is to co-create and co-redeem the world with Christ from its beginning to its consummation.
 At the same time, divine transformation is the gratuitous gift of the Holy Spirit and the Source of all the good that God may accomplish through us.